I. Main Objectives: What are the main objectives of this project?

 2. In order to help people phase out their non-approved handsets, a viable alternative needs to be introduced that will convince the target audience of: our sincerity in trying to help them change their destructive behaviour and that they are not going to be worse off financially by switching to the new handsets.

 3. If the solution works in the confines of the Belz community, to roll it out to other Chassidic groups like Gur and ultimately to the whole of the Ultra-Orthodox community.
-Eventually this could be expanded to cover other Jewish communities across the country/continent/world.

 IV.
 Proposed solution